vladich/auto_explain_z/README.md

 records, optionally stores repeated plan shapes as templates, and compresses serialized data with a file-level compression setting.

+A typical templated and compressed execution plan takes from a few bytes to the low tens of bytes using ZSTD compression.
+LZ4 compression is, on average, 1.5x - 2x less compact, but incurs slightly less CPU overhead.
+Typical CPU overhead is less than 1%, and I/O overhead is ~30x-50x lower than that of the EXPLAIN text format and ~100x-200x lower than the JSON format.

 ## Highlights

 - Separate `.aez` binary logs; plan payloads are not written to regular